Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 ![Application ID in App Registrations in Azure](/media/azure_ad_app_ga.png "Application ID in App Registrations in Azure")

-16. Within the application, click on **API permissions**.
+1. Within the application, click on **API permissions**.
 From there, you can see the **Configured permissions** which have been created as part of the **Register-AzureStackHCI** you ran earlier.
-You can see that a number of services that have been granted appropriate permissions for both billing and cluster management.
-For reference, the Billing and Census sync APIs are described below:
+You can see that a number of services that have been granted appropriate permissions for billing and cluster management.

-    * **AzureStackHCI.Billing.Sync** - Allows synchronizing billing information, such as the number of physical processor cores, between the Azure Stack HCI 20H2 cluster and the cloud
-    * **AzureStackHCI.Census.Sync** - Allows synchronizing census metadata, such as hardware vendor and software version, between the Azure Stack HCI 20H2 cluster and the cloud

 Optionally, you can click on these services to see more information